kev-best/SSV2/README.md

+How to Run,

+Backend:
+1. Move Backend copy into different directory outside of project directory
+2. Then npm install
+3. Run with npm start

+Frontend:
+1. First run backend
+2. open project in xcode and run simulator
+3. simulator should work with backend

 TODO
 Fix sneaker errors in backend database, ensure only sneakers found appear on maintab, possibly bc of flightclub and stadium goods?